seanlnge/multyx/README.md

 console.log(team.self.position.value); // { x: 30, y: 100 }
 ```

-#### `MultyxItem.disabled`

-Boolean representing whether or not the MultyxItem is disabled, or able to be edited by the client.

 #### `MultyxItem.disable()`

 Disable the MultyxItem and any of its children from being edited by the client.